-Executive positions – Responsibilities involve top-level management functions throughout the institution including roles as Chancellor, Provost, and Dean.
+Responsibilities involve top-level management functions throughout the institution including roles as Chancellor, Provost, and Dean.
 Executive positions are defined as all limited appointments and include any movement from a limited appointment to a different limited appointment.

-2. Coverage of Employee Groups, Prospective Hires and Employees
+2. Coverage of Prospective Hires and Employees

+Criminal background checks must be conducted on prospective hires who are not University of Wisconsin employees, and on employees currently not in a position of trust who are seeking to move to a position of trust within the University through promotion or otherwise.
 Criminal background checks must be conducted on current employees holding a position of trust with access to vulnerable populations, as defined in paragraph 1(a) of this policy, who have not previously been subject to a criminal background check by the University.
-UW Eau Claire shall ensure that a criminal background check is performed every four years on employees in positions of trust with access to vulnerable populations.
+Each institution must ensure that a criminal background check is performed every four years on employees in positions of trust with access to vulnerable populations.

-3. Coverage of Vendors and/or Vendor Services for Contractors
+3. Coverage of Vendors and Contractors

 To the maximum extent feasible, any agreement with a vendor or contractor whose employees, affiliates, or volunteers will have routine or unsupervised access to vulnerable populations (minors or medical patients) in the course of the contract must include a representation from the vendor or contractor stating that these employees, affiliates, or volunteers have satisfied a criminal background check conducted by a criminal background check vendor selected by the contractor that includes a check of the vendor’s proprietary national criminal background check database.